xapian/xapian/xapian-core/docs/replication.rst

 variable `XAPIAN_MAX_CHANGESETS` set to a non-zero value.
 (Currently, the actual value it is set to is irrelevant, but I suggest using a value of 10).
-This will cause changeset files to be created whenever a transaction is performed, which allow the transaction to be replaced efficiently on a replica of the database.
+This will cause changeset files to be created whenever a transaction is performed, which allow the transaction to be replayed efficiently on a replica of the database.

 Secondly, also on the master machine, run the `xapian-replicate-server` server